timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 Leave it on "No template" (PkgTemplates has done all that for us), enter `DemoPackageTEH.jl` for the package name (**note the additional `.jl` ending, a convention that makes Julia packages more searchable**), select `Public`, and then click `Create repository`.
 A new page will appear; leave this open (in case of trouble), but don't take those steps yet (or at all, as you should be able to do everything from within VS Code).

-If you get stuck, see [the GitHub docs](https://docs.github.com/en/get-started/quickstart/create-a-repo), keeping in mind that PkgTemplates has already created some of the files (the README, `.gitignore`, and the LICENSE file).
+If you get stuck, see [the GitHub docs](https://docs.github.com/en/get-started/quickstart/create-a-repo), keeping in mind that PkgTemplates has already created files (the README, `.gitignore`, and the LICENSE file).
 Do *not* create them on GitHub, or you'll get a conflict.

 ### Sync the package on your computer to GitHub

 Start VS Code and open the folder of your new package.
-(For the message above, that would be `/home/tim/.julia/dev/DemoPackageTEH`.)
+(Given the message above from when you created the package, that would be something like `/home/tim/.julia/dev/DemoPackageTEH`.)
 At the lower left you should see the `git` icon and the name of your default branch, `main`:

 ![The active branch](figures_pkgs_git_github/vscode_branch.png)
 \

 Click the little "push up to cloud" icon to the right of "main"; it should push the template that PkgTemplates created for you up to GitHub.
-Re-open the web page for your package in a new tab, and you should see the default GitHub page for repositories showing a list of files and the content of the README.
+Re-open or refresh the web page for your package in a new tab, and you should see the default GitHub page showing a list of files and the content of the README.

 Click on the `commits` link at the right of the bar across the top of the folder view: